anon-blue/anon.blue/README.txt

+                                 cold meatloaf sandwich
                     bgi it goes out . hey! dont touch that!
                         hello                                          is it so important that you need it kept here forever?
+I a m a sweaty mess and I need a shower pbad
                 hu?
 WAKE UP TIM, WAKE UP